The Banking Regulation Review: United Arab Emirates

 While the Central Bank is the principal regulatory authority of banks and financial institutions in the UAE, all such entities are also subject to additional registration and licensing requirements at the federal and emirate levels.

 All commercial banks incorporated in the UAE must be established as public shareholding companies, and must be majority-owned by UAE nationals.
 A majority of directors of such companies must be UAE nationals.
 The minimum UAE national shareholding requirement for finance companies, banks and exchange houses is 60 per cent.
-Unlike branches of foreign companies in the UAE, foreign banks are not required to appoint a national agent in order to establish a branch in the UAE.
+Unlike branches of foreign companies in the UAE, foreign banks are not required to appoint a national agent to establish a branch in the UAE.

-Based on data available on the Central Bank website, as at December 2020 there were 21 UAE banks and 27 foreign banks registered in the UAE.5
+Based on data available on the Central Bank website, as at September 2021 there were 21 national banks, 27 foreign banks and 10 wholesale banks registered in the UAE.5

 The principal difference in the treatment of local and foreign commercial banks is that local banks are not subject to any taxation on their income, whereas foreign banks are subject to tax at the emirate level.